TeamRizu/outfox-wikijs/dev/mods/Mods-9-Path-Mods.md

 Modstring format: *\<approach rate\> \<magnitude\> asymptoteoffset

 ## AsymptoteScale
 Desc: Affects the curve before veering off towards the asymptote.
-Negative values make the curve more noticable.
+Negative values make the curve more noticeable.
 Going past -100% flips the curve.
 Being at -100% hides the notefield.
 (Has an alias of "asymptotesize" in NotITG)

 PlayerOptions format: AsymptoteScale(\<magnitude\>, \<approach rate\>)